 Whether you are stranded at home during this pandemic like a recluse and need to get those 4k clips edited or just need a portable machine to supplement your work computer but don’t want to shed thousands of bucks, worry not, we have you covered.
-Our list features some of the most budget-friendly laptops a beginner can find in the market for 2020.
-Before the article begins, it must be said that we have only featured one MacBook because of it being the only product capable of running Final Cut and it being the most pocket friendly among its family.
-Moreover, we have talked about some of the key features that you must always look for when searching for a 4k video editing capable laptop.
-Then,we have talked about minimum specifications for some widely used software for video editing have been described.
-Following are the laptops that we will be discussing:
+Our list features some of the most budget-friendly video editing laptops a beginner can find in the market for 2020.
+Before the article begins, it must be said that we have only featured one MacBook because it is the only product capable of running Final Cut and it is the most pocket friendly among its family.
+Moreover, we have talked about some of the key features that you must always look for when searching for the best video editing laptop for 4k clips.
+Then, we have talked about minimum specifications for some widely used software for video editing have been described.
+Following are the best video editing laptops that we will be discussing:

 - Surface Book 2